Skip to content

 4. Check that everything is selected and continue

-6. After the installation, the SDK Manager will be ready to flash the OS image on the Xavier; Do not preceed further!
+6. After the installation, the SDK Manager will be ready to flash the OS image on the Nvidia board; Do not preceed further!
 Press SKIP to abort the operation and quit from the SDK Manager

 7. Download the ConnectTech board support package from the official website: under Downloads click on the BSP you need, it will be downloaded as .tgz archive.